dgsmith/SparkCore-Nokia5110LCD/README.md

 - The Backlight pin should be able to implement PWM (aka analog pin)

-- the Serial data and Serial clock pins should stay at the default A3 and A5, respetively.
+- The Serial data and Serial clock pins should stay at the default A3 and A5, respectively.

 Building locally